 What to Expect From a Frenectomy

-Dr. Prather knows how important it is to correct lip and tongue tie early, and she is an expert in providing comfortable, efficient frenectomies.
-She uses an incredibly precise laser to remove excess tissue.
+Dr. Kirby knows how important it is to correct lip and tongue tie early, and he is an expert in providing comfortable, efficient frenectomies.
+He uses an incredibly precise laser to remove excess tissue.
 A laser frenectomy allows for better results and a faster recovery.
-With lip and tongue tie surgery performed at P.S.
-Smiles, there is no need for scalpels or stitches, meaning you and your little one can expect a faster recovery, too.
+With lip and tongue tie surgery performed at Green Hills, there is no need for scalpels or stitches, meaning you and your little one can expect a faster recovery, too.

 Don’t wait to correct a restrictive frenulum — do it for the sake of your child’s nutrition and your own sanity.
 We invite you to get in touch with our office to discuss the need for lip or tongue tie surgery.
 Schedule an appointment today!

 Dr. James Kirby earned his dental degree from the University of Tennessee at Memphis in 2008.
 After graduating, he joined Green Hills Dental Center to provide exceptional dental care to patients of all ages.
 To learn more about frenectomies, tongue ties, lip ties, or about his practice, contact him at (615) 327-2123 or visit his website.